Quick answer

 -

 Try a warm-up cycle (cold pack only).
 If the pack was in a cold garage or truck, bring it inside at room temperature for an hour, then re-attempt charging.
+This is the exact condition the Hot/Cold Pack Delay is designed to handle.

 If it still isn't working